 What is a Grain Elevator Worker?

 A grain elevator worker, or operator, purchases grain from farmers either for cash or at a contracted price, determining the grade, quality and weight of grain delivered.
 They then sell futures contracts for the same quantity of grain, usually each day.
-These workers are sometimes called managers or superintendents.

 What does a Grain Elevator Worker do?